ramyalsaffar/Dual-RoBERTa-Classifiers-for-3-Class-Refusal-Taxonomy-and-Binary-Jailbreak-Detection/README.md

 ## Production Infrastructure

-Files `34-ProductionAPI.py`, `35-MonitoringSystem.py`, `36-RetrainingPipeline.py`, and `37-DataManager.py` form a complete production stack.
+Files `34-ProductionAPI.py`, `35-MonitoringSystem.py`, `36-RetrainingPipeline.py`, and `37-DataManager.py` form a production-ready stack designed for deployment.
+The code is fully implemented but has not been deployed -- it represents the planned production path for these classifiers.

 ### FastAPI Inference Server

-`34-ProductionAPI.py` serves real-time inference via FastAPI (uvicorn).
-Endpoints:
+`34-ProductionAPI.py` implements a real-time inference server using FastAPI (uvicorn).
+When deployed, it exposes the following endpoints:

 | Endpoint | Method | Description |
 |---|---|---|